Learning Community Student Leaders

 Step 2: Interview

-Interviews: Virtual interviews will take place via Teams on March 25, 2023.
+Virtual interviews will take place via Teams in March 18-23.

 Step 3: Offer letters

-Offer letters will be sent shortly after the interview day.
+Offer letters will be sent out at the end of day on March 29.

 Step 4: Placement